The 16-19 Bursary Fund: financial support for students in 2019-20

-Payments of any direct financial awards granted will be made on a monthly basis, in arrears, over 10 months from the end of October 2018.
-Students who apply after the October 5th deadline will begin to receive payments as soon as possible following their assessment.
+Payments of any direct financial awards granted will be made on a monthly basis, in arrears, over 10 months either from the end of October or November 2019.
+Students who apply after the October 4th deadline will begin to receive payments as soon as possible following their assessment.

 Support from the 16-19 Bursary Fund is to enable students to attend school and achieve advanced level qualifications.
 Payments therefore depend on the student meeting certain conditions and upon receipt of the award bursary students will be required to sign a contract accepting those conditions which will include: